ludwigrubio/afi-tfm-mir/README.md

 _Python_:

-To execute code successfully, load the file __tfm-mir/environment_mir.yml__ in Anaconda to install all needed dependencies for python.
+* To execute code successfully, load the file __tfm-mir/environment_mir.yml__ in Anaconda to install all needed dependencies for python.

+* To re-compile APP data and models, load the file __tfm-mir/environment_dl.yml__ in Anaconda to install all needed dependencies for python, and follow instruction of README.MD inside __app-deep-learning__ folder.

 _R_: